 You must pay attention to the three key writing characteristics for weekly status reports.

-Be straight to the point and concise when giving your weekly reports
+Be straight to the point and concise when giving your reporting on your weekly marketing KPIs.

 You do not want your superior going through hard times to understand your report.
 Keep your report as simple as possible.